 To put things into perspective, to render a 4K highly detailed image on a standard home dual core intel processor would take between 15 to 30 hours.
 On a render farm like ours, it would take around 20 minutes.

 Stage 6: Post-production

-Post-production is the stage where elements such as dramatic lighting and colour editing take place to really bring the image to life.
-Foliage and natural landscapes, crowds and cars can be added at this stage.
+Post-production is the stage where the rendered image is brought into a 2D photoshop program to add the finishing touches.
+In this instance, it is simply to apply a levels and curve correction for contrast and a tint and colour balance to neutralize any unwanted colour cast.
+In some cases, elements such as dramatic lighting and colour editing take place to really bring the image to life.
+If not rendered in 3D, foliage and natural landscapes, crowds and cars can be added at this stage.

-One or two groups of people strolling down the street or a pair of shoes by the door in an interior CGI may seem incidental.
+One or two people strolling down the road or a soap dispenser on the washbasin may seem incidental.
 Yet these elements can significantly increase the visual and emotional impact of a project.
-These objects help the client imagine themselves in these spaces, instead of simply being an outsider looking in at an impressive yet impersonal building.
+These objects help the client imagine themselves in these spaces, instead of simply being an outsider looking in at an impressive yet impersonal piece of architecture.
 The post-production stage is also typically where artists and designers get to exercise a bit of creative flair.